Below are answers to some of our most commonly asked questions. Much more information and details can be found in our team handbook found here.

 When are the swim meets?

-Our meets for 2017 begin June 3rd and run most Saturdays thereafter through July 8th.
+Most years the meets run every Saturday from the beginning of June through the end of June/ beginning of July.
 A complete schedule can be found here.
 Check-in time for most meets is 6:00am (yes, you are reading the time correctly!), and they typically finish up around 1:00pm.

 Can I choose what events my child will swim at a meet?

 Our coaches will enter swimmers in events best suited to the swimmer and the team.
 Parents may indicate preferred events to swim for each meet, but it is ultimately up to the head coach to determine which events are most beneficial to each swimmer and the team as a whole.

 What is a heat sheet?

 Heat sheets are a timeline of all events for all swimmers in a meet.
 They will be made available by Friday before each meet on our website.
 You will need (and want!) to print your own heat sheet as we do not sell heat sheets on the day of the meet.
 Heat sheets will show which events, heats and lanes your swimmer will swim.

 All swimmers should come prepared with the following items to every meet: team suit, team swim cap, team t-shirt, 1 - 2 towels, 2 pairs of goggles (always good to have a 2nd pair for a backup), a cooler packed with nutritious food and drinks, something to keep them entertained between their races (hand held games, books, etc) and a chair or blanket to sit on in their pit.
 We recommend labeling EVERYTHING with a permanent marker.
 You should plan on bringing folding chairs for every member of your family.
 Your swimmers will sit in in their designated age group tents while parents will set up chairs usually around the pool deck or other designated area.
 Pack a cooler with favorite snacks and drinks; however, full concession stands are provided as well.

 Do we have to come to the warm-up before the meet?